Thomas Soo: Career

 In 2007, he led a nine-person delegation from Hong Kong to visit Ecumenical Patriarch Bartholomew I of Constantinople to discuss unity between churches.

 In 2009, Soo gave a speech regarding religion harmony and peace in mainland China.

+He was the chairman of the Hong Kong Christian Council until 2010.

-Soo is now the Honorary Chaplain in All Saints' Cathedral, Diocese of Western Kowloon.
+Soo was succeeded by Andrew Chan in 2012.
+He is now the Honorary Chaplain in All Saints' Cathedral, Diocese of Western Kowloon.